 At present, 160 Mobile Network Operators (MNOs) have signed the Humanitarian Connectivity Charter.
 These MNOs operate across 112 countries.
 The Charter has three main principles that emphasise on preparedness, scale and collaboration.
 By signing the Charter, Axiata has pledged to help people affected by crises by improving their access to communication and information.
-This commitment aims to reduce the number of lives lost during a crisis and to create a positive impact on the overall humanitarian response.
+This commitment aims to reduce the number of lives lost during a crisis and to overall humanitarian response.